mDuo13/shamap_compress/memory_blog.md

 ### The Naive `SHAMap` Design

-Any `SHAMap` is a tree-like data structure where keys are 256-bit hashes and a node in the tree (other than the leaves) can have up to 16 children.
-Children are always stored as a 256-bit hash value that can be used to retrieved the child node from a database.
+Any `SHAMap` is a tree-like data structure where keys are 256-bit hashes, and a node in the tree (other than the leaves) can have up to 16 children.
+Children are always stored as a 256-bit hash value that can be used to retrieve the child node from a database.
 Children are also sometimes cached directly in a node for quick traversal.
-A simplified class that represents a non-leaf node might look like this:
+A simplified C++ class that represents a non-leaf node might look like this:

 ```c++